 Frequently Asked Questions When Buying or Selling Property in Florida

-Why do not I pay a brokerage commission as a buyer?
+Why don't I pay a brokerage commission as a buyer?

 The brokerage fee for the broker in Florida is payable only by the seller.
 As a buyer, the service and and help by the buyer's agent is therefore free of charge.
 Brokers on both sides usually share total commission 50/50 after a successfully completed transaction.
 As a result, the purchase costs for the purchase of real estate in Florida are very manageable.
 For the buyer this means only small fees for any inspection and for the recording of the deed to transfer ownership in county records.